hanzoai/agents/README.md

 "Have senior-engineer optimize the checkout flow"
-"Use full-stack-engineer to build the user dashboard" "Ask staff-engineer to evaluate Kubernetes vs serverless"
+"Use full-stack-engineer to build the user dashboard" "Ask staff-engineer to evaluate Kubernetes vs serverless" "Use infrastructure-engineer to design our AWS architecture" "Have security-engineer audit for OWASP vulnerabilities" "Use devops-engineer to set up our CI/CD pipeline" "Ask product-manager to write PRD for onboarding flow"
 ```

 ## Specialized Agent Categories